ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 ## Advantages of Expandable Storage
 {: #advantageofresizing}

-- **Cost management** – You might know of a potential for growth of your data, but you need a smaller amount of storage to start.
-The ability to expand allows our customers to save on the cost of storage, and later grow to accommodate their needs.
+- **Cost management** – When you anticipate data growth but need a smaller amount of storage to start, you can expand your storage later.
+This approach saves on costs and accommodates your needs as they grow.

 - **Growing Storage needs** - Customers who experience rapid data growth need a way to quickly and easily increase the size of their storage to manage it.